Evolution of elemental abundances in hot active region cores from Chandrayaan-2 XSM observations: Introduction

 \section{Introduction}

-The earlier study of the Sun as a star by \cite{pottasch_1963} revealed that solar coronal abundances are different from those of the photosphere.
+The earlier study of the Sun as a star by \citet{pottasch_1963} revealed that solar coronal abundances are different from those of the photosphere.
 The differences are correlated to the First Ionization Potential (FIP) of the element, in the sense that the abundance ratio of a low-FIP (less than 10 eV) element versus that of a high-FIP element is higher in the corona.
 A measure of the difference is the so called FIP bias, i.e. the ratio between the coronal and the photospheric abundance of an element.

-In most of the available literature, the FIP bias has been (and still is) estimated by measuring the relative abundances between elements, and not relative to hydrogen.
-This is due to the fact that abundance measurements with respect to Hydrogen in the low corona, and on-disk is non-trivial, due to the lack of H-emission lines at a few million Kelvin.
-Hence, whether it is the low-FIP elements that have an increased abundance or the high-FIP elements that have a reduced one (compared to their photospheric values) has been a subject of continued debate.
+{ The FIP bias is generally estimated by measuring the relative abundances between elements, rather than to hydrogen.
+This is due to the fact that abundance measurements with respect to Hydrogen in the low corona are non-trivial.
+Hence, whether it is the low-FIP elements that have an increased abundance or the high-FIP elements that have a reduced one (compared to their photospheric values) is unclear.}

 Further, it has become clear that different solar structures have different FIP biases.
 There are also indications that the FIP bias depends on the temperature of the plasma.
 For a long time, it has been widely accepted that coronal abundances in active regions increase with time.
 We refer the reader to the recent reviews by \cite{Laming_2015,Zanna_2018LRSP} for more details.
-We also provide in the following section a brief summary of available measurements related to active regions.
+We also provide, in the following section, a brief summary of available measurements related to active regions.

 Knowledge of the elemental abundances in different atmospheric layers of the Sun is a topic of great interest to the solar physics community mainly due to the following two reasons.
 The first is that they provide, in principle, a way to link the solar source regions to the various components of the solar wind.
 In fact, elemental abundance variations are also clearly observed in-situ.
 The slow-speed solar wind has a high FIP bias similar to that measured in AR core loops, 3MK, whereas the high-speed wind has a near unit FIP bias, similar to that of coronal holes (see, e.g., \citealp{Brooks_2015NatCo,Gloeckler_1989,Feldman_1998,Bochsler_2007,Brooks_2011ApJ}).